Overview

 Getting started

-CryptoProto runs as an MCP server inside any MCP-compatible runtime (Claude Desktop, Cursor, Claude Code).
+For agents and automation, CryptoProto also runs as an MCP server inside any MCP-compatible runtime (Claude Desktop, Cursor, Claude Code).
 See /tools for the per-runtime config.

 First encryption (author)